 Photo courtesy: ryancbore

-To prepare, gently scrub and wash the roots in clean running water before use in order to remove sand, soil, and dirt.
+To prepare, gently scrub and wash the roots in clean running water before use to remove sand, soil, and dirt.
 Peel the tough outer layer using a vegetable peeler.
 Cut the root into chunks, squares, or thin slices as you may desire.

 Here are some serving tips:

-Garden-beets are being used in varieties of delicacies.
+Garden beets are being used in varieties of delicacies.

 Steam the small cubes and serve warm with butter as a delicacy.